Eat Your Carrot Green Tops (the leaves) - Yes You Can!!

 only at your own risk!
 If in doubt consult a doctor.

 Important Note - the safety of carrot tops.
 There are a few reports of people having an adverse reaction to the consumption of carrot tops – this could be due to a variety of circumstances and variables - the individual metabolism, the carrots themselves and variables (such as organic or not).
 As you research this matter you find many people make arguments on both sides and it is recommended that you do your own research on their safety.
 If in doubt take the advice of your own health professional.
 As far as the Carrot Museum is aware no Government agency has banned their consumption or issued warnings of any hazards.

 Can you can eat the green leaves of carrots? - This popular myth has been perpetuated through continual hearsay and personal anecdotes, but little scientific study to prove or disprove it.
-This has been a matter of debate for many years and the controversy seems to continue.
+This has been a matter of debate for many years and the controversy and misguidance seems to continue.
+While it is true that carrot tops contain alkaloids and nitrates to which some people can be sensitive, they aren’t inherently toxic to most of us unless we eat them by the wheelbarrow-full.
 The main reason there are conflicting reports is that there are poisonous look-a-likes that are often mistaken for Wild Carrot, please be familiar with all the characteristics of this wonderful wild edible before you enjoy them.
 I can only refer to the scientific reports at the end of this page.
 I believe that the issue arose because the leaves contain alkaloids, a group of organic compounds that contain such nasty poisons as strychnine, cocaine, and caffeine.

 There is further information here from the Well Preserved Blog - Are Carrot Greens Toxic?
 Deadly?
 Edible?
 Many farmers consider that the greens will not be ultimately consumed and could well therefore apply pesticide sprays to them.